matafokka/ExcelDarkThemeFix/README.md

 1. "Unblock" Add-In:
    1. Move the cursor over `ExcelDarkThemeFix.xlam`, click right mouse button and click "Properties".
    1. At the bottom of the window find "Unblock" checkbox and check it.
 Then click "OK".
-   1. If you don't have this option, please, proceed to the rest of the steps.
+   1. If you don't have this checkbox, please, proceed to the rest of the steps.
 1. Navigate to `%AppData%\Microsoft\AddIns` and put the downloaded files here.
 1. Enable macros:
    1. Open Excel.
    1. Navigate to "Options".
    1. On the left side of the window click "Customize Ribbon".
    1. On the right side of the window check "Developer" and "Add-Ins" boxes.
-   1. Click "Ok" and restart Excel.
+   1. Click "OK" and restart Excel.
 1. Enable this Add-In:
    1. Open "Developer" tab.
    1. Click on "Excel Add-Ins".